The six priorities 2024–2027:

 The EMU will promote active student participation and cross-border cultural exchange:

-- Strengthening the voices of students in the development of music and art schools and support members in their efforts to do so
+- Strengthen the voices of students in the development of music and art schools and support members in their efforts to do so.

-- Support large-scale festivals and develop smaller, diverse local events.
+- Support large-scale festivals and smaller regional events.

 - Facilitate low-barrier student exchange formats in collaboration with national associations.

-- Explore the possibility of a pilot collaboration with the European Union Youth Orchestra (EUYO) for new pathways for student engagement at the highest levels.
+- Explore the possibility of collaborations with YMTE or the European Union Youth Orchestra (EUYO) for student engagement.

 6. Organizational Development and Public Relations